endymion/BeachAnalytics/site/_posts/2020-05-23-estimating-the-cost-of-reaching-herd-immunity.md

 ## Would it even stop at that point?

 Herd immunity protects a population against new infections.
-But if there is already an infection in progress, then it <mark>won't immediately stop</mark> when the proportion of infected people reaches the herd immunity threshold.{% cite nytimes:overshoot %}  An infection that's already underway will continue to spread.
+But if there is already an outbreak in progress, then it <mark>won't immediately stop</mark> when the proportion of infected people reaches the herd immunity threshold.{% cite nytimes:overshoot %}  An infection that's already underway will continue to spread.